Last Updated on

 This post was originally published on Dec.
 17, 2014.

-How to make chicken Andouille gumbo:
+How to make chicken Andouille gumbo step by step:

 This gumbo recipe starts of course with the roux and I adapted a genius technique from Alton Brown here: instead of stirring for hours, you bake the roux in the oven.